developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/intents/cradle/index.md

 ## Overview

 EMDK for Android 7.4 (and later) contains interfaces for controlling the EC30 Locking SmartCradle (model CRD-EC30-10SLC1-01), a 10-slot cradle used for securing, charging and dispensing Zebra EC30 ultra-compact enterprise companion devices.
-Interfaces provide programmatic access to the following SmartCradle functions:
+Interfaces provide programmatic access to the SmartCradle functions listed below.

+#### Supported Actions
 * **Unlock** a device from its charging slot
 * **Illuminate a slot LED** to shine solid or to "blink"
 * **Set LED color** to red, green or blue
 * **Set Timeout** (in sec.) for expiration of an Action

+#### Notes
+* Device slots lock automatically when a device is inserted
+* The SmartCradle operates with or without a user kiosk
-**API not supported on Zebra charge-only cradles**.
+* **API NOT supported on ShareCradles** (see below)

 ### Requirements